jesse-kaufman/plantsdb/README.md

 - **Plant Journal:**

-  - [ ] Add support for journal entry creation
+  - [ ] Add support for journal entries for plants
   - [ ] Add ability to delete journal entries

 ### Other Planned Features